 Roadway work in this category includes resurfacing, restoring, rehabilitating, and reconstructing pavement on the Interstate System.
-A separate priority formula was developed for Interstate roadway rehabilitation by KDOT in January 1988.
-A schematic of the formula is shown on the following page.
+A separate priority formula was developed for Interstate roadway rehabilitation by KDOT in January 1988 and was recently reviewed.
+Modifications were made incorporating updated technology, policy direction, and available data.
+A schematic of the newly-revised formula is shown on the following page.